Cofunctions and the Unit Circle

 Radians

-In the unit circle, an angle is measured in radians, which is a unit of measure that is based on the radius of the circle.
+In the Unit Circle, an angle is measured in Radians, which is a unit of measure that is based on the radius of the circle.
 One radian is defined as the angle that subtends an arc length equal to the radius of the circle.
 Since the circumference of a circle is $2\pi\approx 6.28$ times its radius, where $\pi$ is a constant convention for the ratio of the circumference to the diameter of a circle.
-There are $2\pi$ radians in a full circle, which is equivalent to 360 degrees.
+There are $2\pi$ Radians in a full turn, which is equivalent to 360 degrees.

 $$\sin(\theta + \frac{\pi}{2})=\cos(\theta)$$